nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 {{% /note %}}

 Since the data folder has been moved, everything will be empty.
-You can check out http://localhost:8086 in your browser and see a setup page, but don't go through the setup process yet.
+You can visit http://localhost:8086 in your browser and see a setup page, but don't go through the setup process yet.

 ## 5. Start old InfluxDB beta instance